 - Copy of ITIN number is you don’t have a Social Security Number,

 - If you made a charitable contribution within the last year, be sure to gather receipts of your donations to turn your good will into tax-time savings.

 - If you are self-employed provide supporting documents for Income and qualifying Expenses.

 - If you have dependents under age 17 provide documents that support the relationship to the taxpayer and the residency of the dependent.

 I didn’t make much money last year – do I still need to file my taxes?

-Whats other documents do I need to do my taxes?
+What other documents do I need to file my taxes return?

 IRS requires taxpayers claiming Dependents to present of the following: